Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Alfvén Pulse Propagation in an Axially Symmetric Magnetic Tube

 Let us differentiate the first equation by time and substitute the second equation into it.
 The result is

-This equation describes the propagation of an Alfvén wave in a magnetic tube with arbitrary dependencies ${B_{r}(r,z)}$, ${B_{z}(r,z)}$ and ${\rho(r,z)}$.
+This equation describes the propagation of an Alfvén wave in an axially symmetric magnetic tube with arbitrary dependencies ${B_{r}(r,z)}$, ${B_{z}(r,z)}$ and ${\rho(r,z)}$.
 However, in its present form it is difficult to analyse.
 Let us choose new variables $\xi(r,z)$ and $\eta(r,z)$ so that the wave equation has the simplest form.
 Namely, we use the method of characteristics (\citealp{whithamLinearNonlinearWaves1974}) to write down the following characteristic equation:

 Its solution, obviously, is the equation of the line of the magnetic tube surface:

 With use of the divergence-free condition $\nabla \cdot\vec{B}=0$ one can introduce the magnetic vector potential $\vec{A}$ in a usual way: